AnnickRynne/Battleship/README.md

 <!-- ![ ](docs/pep8.png) -->

 ## Fixed Buggs
 - When I printed the computer_board, the ships didn't show.
-I fixed it by correcting the indentation in the 'while' loop.
+I fixed it by correcting the indentation in the 'while' loop
 - I first put the Rules function at the top and couldn't figure out why the 'sunk' ships didn't show on the player_board.
-I had to move the function under play_game.
+I had to move the function under play_game
+- My get_name function didn't work when placed under the 'main' function: return name was missing
+- Couldn't find a method for 'empty' string to validate the name input: used a solution found online that seems to work

 ## Remaining Buggs